leandrotomassini/NestJS/README.md

 </p>

 # NestJS Backend API
 This repository contains the backend API for the NestJS Backend API, built with NestJS.
-It provides endpoints for product management, authentication, and file uploads.
+It provides endpoints for product management, authentication, file uploads, and real-time communication via WebSockets.

 ---